rsinghvi-dev/light-based-information-anchoring-with-visual-markers/README.md

 Motivation:
 Screen based sensing is a very promising field in technology for the future.
-With screens more prevelant than ever being able to analyze information being relayed from these light based sources is a useful way to communicate.
-Working with LEDs
+With screens more prevelant than ever, being able to analyze information relayed from these light based sources is a useful way to communicate.
+Working with LEDs is a good entry point into the space of light-based information anchoring, and will provide the necessary experience to move forward in this field in the future.

 Design Goals:
-Create a light-based anchor to precisely overlay content on iPhone screen with precise synchronization in time
+-Create a light-based anchor to precisely overlay content on iPhone screen precise synchronization in time -Support data rates of at least 0.1 Kbps
+-Accurate data decoding

 Deliverables: